formalverification/formalmethods.io/docs/crypto/otp/2025Jun19-notes.md

 ### A Detour into Equivalences (`≃`)

-To prove the theorem, the key mathematical insight is that for a fixed `m`, the function `encrypt m` is a bijection.
-In Lean, a computationally useful bijection is captured by the type `Equiv`, written `α ≃ β`.
-Instead of completing the proof, let's understand this fundamental tool.
+Key mathematical insight: for a fixed `m`, the function `encrypt m` is a bijection.

+In Lean, such a bijection is captured by the type `Equiv`, written `α ≃ β`.

 #### What is an `Equiv`?